-The white and buff colored Bichon Frise admittedly looks very similar to the white and cream and the white and apricot.
-As puppies, the slight variance in color is almost impossible to tell apart.
-That said, there is a difference in color though.
+The white and buff colored Bichon Frise admittedly looks very similar to the white and cream or even the white and apricot.
+As puppies, the slight difference in color is near impossible to tell apart.
+With that said, there is a difference in color though.

 In the Bichon Frise, the buff color is defined as a light brownish yellowish color that’s very similar to that of buff leather.
 Hence, the name.
 Others may describe this color as ocherous – or an “earthly color.”
 As you can imagine, t’s not the most common color either.

 The color in the white and buff Bichon may be mostly present on the body and chest.
 However, it is possible to see buff on the ears, muzzle, legs and face.
 In addition, the buff color may be all over the body seen as highlighted tips on the white coat.